 2. COGS(Cost of Goods Sold)

-Having an idea of the total production cost of your company, will tell you what you have to exactly do to increase your profit margin.
-In case your costs fluctuate over time, use batches to separate items or use a stanrdard accounting policies like FIFO to evaluate profits basis costs of items.
+Having an idea of the total production cost of your company will tell you what you have to do exactly to increase your profit margin.
+In case your costs fluctuate over time, use batches to separate items or use standard accounting policies, like FIFO, to evaluate profits basis costs of items.